 5. Amuse yourselves in amusement rides

-The Princes Gardens and George Street are adorned with several fun rides every Christmas.
+The Princes Gardens and George Street are adorned with several fun rides in December offering some exciting Christmas activities in Edinburgh.
 There are thrilling rides aimed at children and families while others are more oriented towards adventure and thrill-seeking adults.
 Carousels, mini roller coasters, a Ferris wheel, and many other classic attractions are present.
-A particular favourite amongst tourists is the Santa Land.
+A particular favorite amongst tourists is the Santa Land.
 It features the Santa Train and several other carnival games.
 Spinning and swinging chairs at Star Flyer reach spectacular heights.
 The Big Wheel is the most well-known Ferris wheel in the Edinburgh region.

 6. Christmas tree spotting

 A quintessential part of Christmas is obviously the iconic tree.
-There are several excellent decorated, visually pleasing Christmas trees dotting the landscape of Edinburgh.
+There are several excellently decorated, visually pleasing Christmas trees dotting the landscape of Edinburgh.
 They also make for good photograph backgrounds for your Edinburgh trip.
-The Light Night especially is a major event where a huge Christmas tree gets lit for the first time in the year, signalling the arrival of Christmas.
+The Light Night especially is a major event where a huge Christmas tree in Edinburgh gets lit for the first time in the year, signaling the arrival of Christmas.
 What follows is a performance by a choir.
 This ceremony is attended by several families and usually takes place in George Street during mid-November.
-The University of Edinburgh to has an ancient tree that is lit up every year.
+The University of Edinburgh too has an ancient tree that is lit up every year.